unitartu-remrob/remrob-server/README.md

 `npm run start`

+## Customizing the gnome GUI

+Copy your custom binary (found at `~/.config/dconf/user`) into `images` and rebuild

 ---

 ### To do:

-- Make the image more user-friendly
+- Make the image more user-friendly ✅
 - Make a server that can handle multiple websocket proxies at once ✅

 ### Limitations & issues: